 Like many people, I’ve struggled throughout the pandemic to find a balance between indulging in comfort foods to ward away my stress and maintaining my healthy eating habits.
 My greatest struggle was figuring out how to balance my new living situation with also trying to drop weight and feel better.
 After a decade of being single, I met my now-fiancé in December 2018, and we moved in together right before the pandemic shutdown began.
 Balancing the desire to connect over a bottle of bubbly once a week and figuring out how to create grocery shopping lists with two different preferences was tough.

-So after a month of treating myself to anything-and-everything, I decided to get back on track in April.
+So after a month of treating myself to all my food cravings, I decided to get back on track in April.
 But a month later, none of my usual go-to tricks for detoxing and losing weight were effective.
 I cut back on booze, I loaded up on veggies, exercised five days a week, and tried not to snack — and yet, nothing was clicking.
 I was frustrated, but also curious: maybe this was a sign I should finally take the plunge and hire a professional.

 Going into my nutritional counseling, I didn’t want to sacrifice every last carb, a glass of wine, and fun romantic night, just to drop a pants size.